AntCPLab/OpenCoral/README.md

 ##### Finding the most efficient variant

 Where available, local share conversion is likely the most efficient variant.
-Protocols based on Shamir secret sharing are unlikely to benefit from mixed-circuit computation because they use an extension field for binary computation.
 Otherwise, edaBits likely offer an asymptotic benefit.
-However, malicious protocols by default generate large batches of edaBits (more than one million at once), which is only worthwhile for accordingly large computation.
-For smaller computation, try running the virtual machines with `-B 4` or `-B 5`, which reduces the batch size to ~10,000 and ~1,000, respectively, at a higher asymptotic cost.
+When using edaBits with malicious protocols, there is a trade-off between cost per item and batch size.
+The lowest cost per item requires large batches of edaBits (more than one million at once), which is only worthwhile for accordingly large computation.
+This setting can be selected by running the virtual machine with `-B 3`.
+For smaller computation, try `-B 4` or `-B 5`, which set the batch size to ~10,000 and ~1,000, respectively, at a higher asymptotic cost. `-B 4` is the default.

 #### Bristol Fashion circuits